GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-88/index.md

-Want to stay up to date with our videos, then [subscribe](https://goo.gl/6FP1a5) to our [Chrome Developers YouTube channel](https://www.youtube.com/user/ChromeDevelopers/), and you’ll get an email notification whenever we launch a new video.
+Want to stay up to date with our videos, then [subscribe](https://goo.gl/6FP1a5) to our [Chrome Developers YouTube channel](https://www.youtube.com/user/ChromeDevelopers/), and you'll get an email notification whenever we launch a new video.

-I’m Pete LePage, and as soon as Chrome 89 is released, I’ll be right here to tell you -- what’s new in Chrome!
+I'm Pete LePage, and as soon as Chrome 89 is released, I'll be right here to tell you -- what's new in Chrome!